psycopg/psycopg2/doc/src/cursor.rst

         Call a stored database procedure with the given name.
 The sequence of parameters must contain one entry for each argument that the procedure expects.
 Overloaded procedures are supported.
-Named parameters can be used with a PostgreSQL 9.0+ client by supplying the sequence of parameters as a Dict.
+Named parameters can be used by supplying the parameters as a dictionary.

         This function is, at present, not DBAPI-compliant.
 The return value is supposed to consist of the sequence of parameters with modified output